btmartin721/ClineHelpR/README.md

 ### Alpha X Beta Contour Plots

 You can also create a contour plot with alpha on the x-axis and beta on the y-axis.
-The function will also create polygon hulls around the outliers to encapsulate 2-D outlier space.
+The function will also create polygon hulls around the outliers to encapsulate 2-D outlier space (*sensu* Gauthier et al., 2020).

 <img src="img/alphaBetaContourPlot.png" width="60%">

 ### Chromosome Plots

-If you have appropriate data and follow some external steps beforehand, our package will also let you plot the alpha and beta outliers on a karyotype, like here:
+If you have appropriate data and follow some external steps beforehand, our package will also let you plot the alpha and beta outliers on a karyotype (*sensu* Martin et al., 2020):

 <img src="img/ideogram_EATT.png">

 Each chromosome is duplicated with alpha outliers (left) and beta outliers (right) plotted as heatmaps.
 The larger bands represent outliers that fell in known mRNA loci, whereas the thinner bands are from unknown scaffolds.
 This way, you can visualize the outliers on actual chromosomes.
+ClinePlotR uses the [RIdeogram](https://cran.r-project.org/web/packages/RIdeogram/index.html) R-package for these plots (Hao et al., 2020).

 Here few things you need to have to make the ideogram: